zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Python UDF.md

     -   unicodedat
     -   \_weakref
     -   cPickle
--   Some modules have limited functionality.
+-   Some modules have limited functionalities.
 For example, the sandbox limits the degree to which user code can write data to the standard output and the standard error output; that is,  `sys.stdout/sys.stderr`  can write 20 KB at most; otherwise, the excessive characters will be ignored.

 ## Third-party Libraries {#section_lrw_zff_xdb .section}